 by Robert Hellmann • Getting Interviews, Job-Search Strategy

-Responding to job postings takes much less work up front than building relationships.
-For this reason, it is very tempting to simply wait for the right ad to show up or headhunter to call.
-Most jobseekers start with this “passive” method of securing job interviews because it seems easier.
+In fact, job seekers should spend roughly 20% of their precious job search time applying for jobs (through postings and search firms) and the remaining 80% networking and building relationships to secure valuable meetings and introductions.
+Yes, responding to job postings takes much less work up front than building relationships.
+For this reason, it is very tempting to simply wait for the right posting to show up or search firm to call.
+Many jobseekers start with this “passive” method of securing job interviews because it seems easier.

-For example, one of my clients once applied for a CFO position at a large media company by responding to an online job positing.
-He didn’t stop there, however, and took a really smart next step: he searched LinkedIn to find out who the hiring manager was, and then reached out to her directly.
+One client example nicely illustrates both the challenge of relying too heavily on postings and the opportunity in reaching out directly to the person you would work for.
+My client applied for a divisional CFO position at a large media company by responding to an online job positing.
+He didn’t stop there, however, and took a really smart next step: he searched LinkedIn to find out who the hiring manager was, and then reached out to her directly (the global CFO).
 It was through this latter approach, not the online application, that he was offered a job interview.

 After a number of interviews, the hiring manager made him an offer.
 While he was negotiating the offer terms, he received a standard automated response from the HR department: “We have reviewed your application and unfortunately your background does not fit our needs at this time.
 We will keep your resume on file…” You get the picture.
 The company sent him this message at the very same time they were finalizing his job offer.
-Is this crazy, or what?!

-Please note, if you do see an ad that closely matches your experience and interests, by all means apply for it.
+Please note, if you do see a posting that closely matches your experience and interests, by all means apply for it.
 In fact, many clients have landed positions directly through the applications they have submitted (there are ways to help your application stand out from the crowd, but that’s for another post).
 Just know this: relying too heavily on job applications is a recipe for a long, frustrating search.

 You face similar issues when working with search firms.
 I suggest identifying a couple of search firms that you trust, and then working with them exclusively.
 To find the right firms, ask friends, try and identify who a former employer’s HR department uses, or get recommendations from a professional association.
 Googling “best search firms” may also be of help.